Theatre in London this Autumn 2019

 Ghost Stories, Boo, we are ready to be frightened at the Ambassador’s Theatre.

 SIX.
 If you haven’t see this, it is one of the best things in the West End.
 The momentum it has gathered is so well deserved.
-An absolute favourite of ours.
+An absolute favourite of ours – we are going back this Christmas.

 Come From Away.
 If you haven’t seen this you should.
 We held back and honestly wonder why.
 It’s the story of 9/11 when 38 planes were forced to land at the little town of Gander in Canada.

 Mamma Mia!
 The Party.
-If you love Abba like we do and want to be a dancing queen for an evening at the O2, this looks so much fun.
+If you love Abba like we do and want to be a dancing queen for an evening at the O2, this is so much fun.
 It’s an immersive 4-hour Abba spectacular with a 3 course dinner.
 Ouzo a-plenty.
-We’re off to ‘sample’ it all next week so will report back!
+Read what we thought about it here.
 On until Feb 2020.

 The Nutcracker.
 London Coliseum.
 Just magical and delightful.